“Good leaders evolve, great leaders consciously evolve themselves and their teams toward Personal, Organizational and Social Greatest Good.”

 - you could use a skilled sounding board and objective advocate for making your best decisions

-- it’s time to solve core issues
+- it’s time to solve core issues and expand your horizons

 Olympians Don’t Hire Coaches Because They’re Weak.